-If you, or your authorized Representative, are not satisfied with the final outcome of the Internal Appeal an External Review by an Independent Review Organization may be requested.
-You, or your authorized Representative, can request an External Review when the Appeal or Adverse Benefit Determination is based on medical necessity, appropriateness, healthcare setting, level of care, or that the requested service or supply is not efficacious or otherwise unjustified under evidence-based medical criteria.
-For claims involving Experimental or Investigational treatments, the Independent Review Organization must ensure that adequate clinical and scientific experience and protocols are taken into account as part of the external review process.
-Coordinated Care may not establish a minimum dollar amount restriction as a predicate for you to seek external independent review.
+If you are not satisfied with the final outcome of the Internal Appeal, you may request External Review of the decision by an Independent Review Organization (IRO).
+This includes, but is not limited to, decisions based on medical necessity, appropriateness, healthcare setting, level of care, or that the requested service or supply is not effective or otherwise unjustified under evidence-based medical criteria.
+For requests involving Experimental or Investigational treatments, the Independent Review Organization must ensure that adequate clinical and scientific experience and protocols are taken into account as part of the external review process.
+There is no cost to you for requesting External Review.

-You or your authorized Representative may request the External Review or the Expedited External Review.
-Instructions for submitting the request will be included with the Internal Appeal Determination we send.
-Members do not have to wait for the letter in order to submit a request for an Expedited External Review; this can be submitted at the same time that the Member submits a request for an Expedited Internal Appeal.
+You or your authorized Representative may request External Review or Expedited External Review at the end of the Internal Appeal process.
+Instructions for submitting the request will be included with the Internal

+Appeal Determination Notification we send.
+Expedited External Review can be submitted at the same time the Member submits a request for an Expedited Internal Appeal.
 You will be provided with at least five business days to submit additional information to the Independent Review Organization, in writing, that it must consider when conducting the External Review.
 Within one business day of receiving such additional information, the IRO will forward it to us.

-Coordinated Care will work with you and the voluntary external Appeals entity.
+Coordinated Care will work with you and the IRO.
 The decision made by an IRO is at no cost to you.
 We will provide the IRO with the denial and Appeal documentation.
 A written notice of the IRO's decision will be sent to you within 15 days after the IRO receives the necessary information or 20 days after the IRO receives the request.